 Will I need access to transport?

 Ideally, yes.
 For your placement experiences at local schools, we allow for a reasonable maximum travel time up to 60 minutes each way, dependent on your term-time address.
 If you have a car, this will help your daily commute to the placement.
 Alternatively, public transport may be required, though you may be able to reach your school via bicycle or walking.
-If you apply for School Direct, you will need to be able to travel within the cluster of schools and to the University.
+If you apply for Lead Partners, you will need to be able to travel within the cluster of schools and to the University.

 What's the difference between the styles of placements available?